A Physical Therapy Guide to Meniscus Tears

 - Stress management

-Other factors, such as obesity, hypertension, or diabetes, may also increase the risk of musculoskeletal injury.
-However it is still unclear how much those conditions impact the risk of an injury if we control for other lifestyle factors, such as nutrition or physical activity.
+Other factors, such as obesity, hypertension, or diabetes, may also increase the risk of musculoskeletal-related injuries (such as meniscal tears).
+However, it is still being determined how much those conditions impact the risk of an injury if we control for other lifestyle factors, such as nutrition or physical activity.

 If you suspect a meniscus tear — whether you recently injured your knee or you experience chronic knee problems — a physical therapist will help you get your diagnosis figured out and guide you on the path to recovery.

-CityPT can connect you to a therapist with training and experience in knee conditions and sport.
+CityPT can connect you to a therapist with training and experience in knee conditions and sports.
 Click to book with one of our skilled clinicians.

 This guide is intended for informational purposes only.
 We are not providing legal or medical advice and this guide does not create a provider-patient relationship.
 Do not rely upon this guide (or any guide) for medical information.
 Always seek the help of a qualified medical professional who has assessed you and understands your condition.